knowingwings/epq-Robotic-Arm/README.md

-# epq-Robotic-Arm
-Robotic Arm for my Extended Project Qualification (EPQ)
+# Designing and Manufacturing a Robotic Arm

+## Introduction
+For my extended Project Qualification I decided to design and manufacture a robotics arm.

+## Design

+## Manufacturing

+## Testing

+## Conclusion / Report